This guide helps you providing tools and tips to complete group work safely and effectively, online, from a distance.

 In order to manage the group project and tasks efficiently, scheduling helps to align the timeline, the scope and your resources for an upcoming project.

-Please note: With the exception of Google Calendar and Outlook Calendar, the above mentioned apps are not supported by the University
+Please note: These are suggested online apps that you may use at your own preference.
+With the exception of Google Calendar and Outlook Calendar, they are not supported by the University, and only free accounts are available (the University does not provide premium versions).

 Having greater control over your project documents and as a group it is a good way to contribute, share and add ideas.

-Please note: These are suggested online apps that can be used for your own preference but please be aware that, with the exception of OneNote, they are not supported by the University.
+Please note: These are suggested online apps that you may use at your own preference.
+With the exception of OneNote, they are not supported by the University, and only free accounts are available (the University does not provide premium versions).

 Online file sharing apps give team members the tools they need to work with others from any location, including from home and while travelling.
 Easy access availability for the entire group and everyone have the rights to add, edit and update current information.

-Please note: Drop Box is not supported by the University, so we suggest saving your work as backup on your own drive and not directly on to the app.
+Please note: Drop Box is not supported by the University (you can use a free account but the University does not provide a premium version), so we suggest saving your work as backup on your own drive and not directly on to the app.

 Create interactive presentations to deliver effectively online that gets your group to engage and interact easily from a distance.